gootara-org/ios-image-util/README.md

 - Update documents.

 2014/09/11
-- Support iPhone 6 and iPhone 6 Plus.
+- Supports iPhone 6 and iPhone 6 Plus.
-- Apple will no longer support Launch Images in the near future, maybe.
+- Apple will no longer supports Launch Images in the near future, maybe.

 2014/09/23
-- Support Launch Image Retina HD 4.7 and Retina HD 5.5 (both portrait and landscape)
+- Supports Launch Image Retina HD 4.7 and Retina HD 5.5 (both portrait and landscape)

 2014/09/28
 - Simplified User Interface.
 Just add a surface, but it looks little bit modern, isn't it? :p